When was the last time you were truly stressed out?

 Almost half of all Americans are missing at least one tooth, and it can happen for a wide variety of reasons.
 Living with missing teeth can cause your others to crowd together, so it’s important to replace it as soon as you can.
 Although dentures are the most common restorative treatment, the highest quality method to restore your smile is with dental implants.
 To see if they’re right for you, simply visit an implant specialist like Dr. Darlene Hart in Pembroke Pines, FL for a consultation.

 Find Relief from Sleep Apnea with Oral Appliances

 Sleep apnea affects millions of Americans and is often untreated due to its similar symptoms associated with other health problems.
 When your snoring becomes loud and aggressive, it could be a sign of a sleep disorder such as sleep apnea.
-Only a sleep specialist can diagnose and treat sleep apnea, and Dr. Jennifer Buchanan of San Rafael, CA is a perfect example.
+Only a sleep specialist can diagnose and treat sleep apnea, and Dr. Mustafa Yazar of Kenton Dental Care is a perfect example.
 See how oral appliances can be an easy and convenient way to open your airway and help you sleep through the night again.